Word Meanings - VAGUE - Book Publishers vocabulary database

 In a manner not exact or precise; inaccurately.
 R. A. Proctor. - DUBIOUSNESS

-State of being dubious. - UNBOUND
+State of being dubious. - FLOWER-DE-LUCE

 A genus of perennial herbs with swordlike leaves and large three-petaled flowers often of very gay colors, but probably white in the plant first chosen for the royal French emblem.
-Note: There are nearly one hundred species, natives of the north - OBSCURENESS
+Note: There are nearly one hundred species, natives of the north - UNBOUND

 Obscurity.
 Bp.
 Hall. - INEXACT